OUR CURRENT PUBLICATIONS

 Poetry & Short Fiction

 The Bitter Oleander Press has been providing the poetry reading public with a highly deep-image driven poetry since 1974.
 We publish those works whose imaginations open our eyes to a world we thought we knew but were mistaken.
 A world that our habits, our education, our routines, and our beliefs blind us from everyday.

 Published in English, most if not all of our translations include their originals.
 We demand a serious poetry.
 A poetry devoid of clichés and predictable twists of well-worn or entrenched truths.
 We prefer a heightened music driven by a profound linguistic rhythm.
 We strive to preclude the conventional issues and sentiments on which mainstream poetry thrives, with a poetry not only rich in its imagination but one that treats words as sacred rather than vehicles to the same intersections and experiences over and over again.

-This publisher is a proud member of
+The Bitter Oleander Press is a proud member of

-Council of Literary Magazines and Presses
+Community of Literary Magazines and Presses

 Because we are open to submissions from all cultures, people and languages, we regard their investment of time spent submitting and creating to be very critical.
-We pride ourselves on answering every request, every order, every submission, every letter of gratitude and annoyance personally because we feel there's absolutely no substitute for that one-to-one exchange which can and should take place between an editor and writer.
-Building this bond emphasizes the importance such interaction can have on one's work and on one's publication.
+We pride ourselves on answering every request, every order, every submission, every letter of gratitude and annoyance personally because we feel there's absolutely no substitute for that one-to-one exchange which can and should take place between editor and writer.
+Building this bond strengthens the importance such interaction can have on one's work and on one's publication.
 We're indebted to all those poets and writers for making us what we are and for all the trust they continue to place in us.

 You are visitor # .
 Thank you for your interest in us.